adam-poulton/slashdiablo-maphack/CONTEXT.md

 **Kind**:
-What a catalogue calls itself where a kind of source is asked for: "unique", "set item", "set bonus", "runeword" and "recipe", and later a word each for the bases and the affixes.
+What a catalogue calls itself where a kind of source is asked for: "unique", "set item", "set bonus", "runeword", "recipe" and "base", and later a word for the affixes.
 The catalogue owns the word; the stat index only ever compares it, which is what keeps the index ignorant of every kind there is.
 _Avoid_: type, category, class